AppFair/appfair.github.io/index.md

 ### How do I diagnose failures in the "Generate fairseal" stage?

-On occasion, the `Integrate Release` stage may fail with an error like:
+On occasion, the reproduction stage may fail with an error like:

 ```
 fairtool error: Trusted and untrusted artifact content mismatch at App Name.app/Contents/Frameworks/App.framework/Versions/A/App: 1 insertions in 1 ranges ["19145..<19146"] and 1 removals in 1 ranges ["19145..<19146"] and totalChanges 2 beyond permitted threshold: 0
 ```

 This is a known issue with the validation that the integrated app match is identical to the released app binary.
-For unknown reasons, the binary created by the `fork-apply` stage is not identical to the `integrate-release` reproduction (possibly due to alignment issues with the code signing).
+For unknown reasons, the binary created by the release workflow not identical to the reproduction (possibly due to alignment issues with the code signing).

 The only known work-around at this time is to make some change to your app's fork (it can be a trivial change, but it must result in a difference in the compiled binary) and then re-run the FAIR process with a new version.